EQEmu/eqemu-docs-v2/docs/server/installation/install-peq-database-editor.md

 Navigate to the `sql` folder (ex. `C:\xampp\htdocs\peqphpeditor-master\sql\

 Open the file `schema.sql` with a text editor and copy and paste the contents into the HeidiSQL Client's query window and execute (HeidiSQL installed when you used Akkadius' EQEmu Windows Installer Script).

-Open the file `expansions.sql` with a text editor and copy and paste the contents into the HeidiSQL Client's query window and execute.

 #### Configure PHP